 Play around with the following sliders and buttons to get a feel of how it operates:

-- Noise Reduction (dB) sets the strength of noise reduction.
+Noise Reduction (dB) sets the strength of noise removal.

-- Reduced by sets the amount of noise reduction applied.
+Reduced by sets the amount of noise removal applied.

 Preview: Click on the preview button in the editor and compare the initial recording with the output.